imec-idlab/ahVisualizer/README.md

 `SimulationEventManager` uses `SimpleTCPClient` to establish a TCP connection with the nodejs webserver for the ns-3 simulation.
 `NodeEntry` uses `NodeStatistics` to store the measurements from trace sinks.

-> Based on original implementation by Dwight Kerkhove.
-Retrieved from https://github.com/drake7707/802.11ah-ns3